falconmick/starward/docs/starward-graphql.md

 ## FlexibleContentUnion and how to write awesome ACF Layouts

+#### 100% optional, if you don't need to optimise your query, just do it as you always have, i.e. app/components/Acf/Layout/Services.jsx

 Prior to adding Apollo GraphQL you would need to write custom code to prefetch data like a form on a per-page basis.
 If you did not, the page would load and then after showing the client the awesome SSR, it would flash the form in afterwards :( Thanks to resolvers in GraphQL we can now fix that!!